The Authenticity Gap in Human Evaluation: System-level Probabilistic Assessment

 The standard protocol in NLG evaluation requires that annotators be VNM-rational and have preferences that are complete, transitive, independent, continuous, and extremum equivalent (\S\ref{ssec:assumptions}).
 SPA obviates those assumptions by delegating the responsibility of aggregating preferences over outcomes into a preference over the underlying lotteries to the agent themself, acknowledging that there is no canonical way to do so.
-Estimating $P[X \succ Y]$ only requires one assumption:
+Estimating $P[X \succ Y]$ only requires two assumptions:

-\begin{definition}[\textbf{Unbiased Stated Preferences}] An agent $a_i$ has unbiased stated preferences if, when asked to estimate the probability of their preference for lottery $X$ over $Y$, they provide an unbiased estimate $\hat{P}[X \succ_i Y]$. \end{definition}
+\begin{assumption}[\textbf{Unbiased Stated Preferences}] An agent $a_i$ has unbiased stated preferences if, when asked to estimate the probability of their preference for lottery $X$ over $Y$, they provide an unbiased estimate $\hat{P}[X \succ_i Y]$ (i.e., the noise has expectation zero). \end{assumption}

+\begin{assumption}[\textbf{Indifference}] $X \sim_i Y \iff P[X \succ_i Y] = P[X \prec_i Y] = 0.5$ (i.e., an agent is indifferent if and only if the probability of preferring a system is no different from chance). \end{assumption}